bruvellu/WormBox/README.md

 * `WormBox_Tools.txt` to `Fiji/macros/toolsets/`
 * `WormBox_Analyzer.py` to `Fiji/plugins/`

-## Tutorial
+## Documentation

-Instructions on how to use the WormBox plugin are available in our [tutorial](Tutorial_WormBox.md).
-If you encounter a bug or have suggestions for improvements feel free to open an [issue](https://github.com/bruvellu/WormBox/issues) or contact us directly.
+Check our [tutorial](WormBox_Tutorial.md) for instructions on how to use the WormBox plugin.
+If you encounter a bug or have suggestions for improvements please open an [issue](https://github.com/bruvellu/WormBox/issues).

 ## Authors